tang-wenhui/tang-wenhui.github.io/_pages/about.md

-Research Interests
+Research Interests :bulb:
 ----
-*:bulb: Collective curvature sensing in 3D multicellular systems *:bulb: Cell packing and self-organization and their relationship with development and maturation *:bulb: Multicellular flow analysis in collective cell migration *:bulb: Cell-matrix interaction during development and differentiation *:bulb: Temporal behavior in oscillary epithelia
+Collective curvature sensing in 3D multicellular systems Cell packing and self-organization and their relationship with development and maturation Multicellular flow analysis in collective cell migration Cell-matrix interaction during development and differentiation Temporal behavior in oscillary epithelia